orangecoding/fredy/README.md

 ## Immoscout
 I have added **EXPERIMENTAL** support for Immoscout.
 Immoscout is somewhat special, coz they have decided to secure their service from bots using Re-Capture.
 Finding a way around this is barely possible.
 For _Fredy_ to be able to bypass the check, I'm using a service called [ScrapingAnt](https://scrapingant.com/).
 The trick is to use a headless browser, rotating proxies and (once successful validated) re-send the cookies each time.

-To be able to use Immoscout, you need to create an account and copy the apiKey into the config file under /conf/config.json.
+To be able to use Immoscout, you need to create an account at ScrapingAnt.
+Configure the ApiKey in the "General Settings" tab (visible when logged in as administrator).
 The rest should be done by _Fredy_.
 Keep in mind, the support is experimental.
 There might be bugs and you might not always get pass the re-capture check, but most of the time it works pretty good :)

 If you need more that the 1000 api calls you can do per month, I'd suggest opting for a paid account...
 ScrapingAnt loves OpenSource, therefor they've decided to give all _Fredy_ users a 10% discount by using the code **FREDY10** (No I don't get any money for recommending good services...)